chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cli/install.md

 pip install chromadb
 ```

-If you're machine does not allow for global `pip` installs, you can get the Chroma CLI with `pipx`.
+If you're machine does not allow for global `pip` installs, you can get the Chroma CLI with `pipx`:

 ```terminal
 pipx install chromadb